The Benefits of Contemplating Death

 Here you will find the archive of this first year, which consists an amalgam of art, writing, photography, and interviews.
-There will be occasional updates here, but The BCD now continues on through my Death & Descent photography and through Moons of the Month.
+There will be occasional updates here, but The BCD now continues on through my Death & Descent photography, my Afterlife Studies, and through Death Messages.

 While creating, "Plaisirs Coupables," Amelie du Petit Thouars faced death when her mother died of cancer and during the Paris terror attacks.
 In this interview, Amelie discusses how these events affected her creative life and tells us the specific inspiration behind her pieces.